-The Candidate must be enrolled in an accredited School, College or University.
-(An accredited School is defined as an Institution whose credit hours are recognized by a College or University as transferable towards earning a degree).
-The recipient shall be a second, third, fourth, or fifth year student and shall have a minimum grade point average of 2.0 on a 4.0 scale or a C average on the applicant's scholastic record to be eligible for a scholarship.
-First year and graduate school students are not eligible to receive an Association scholarship.
+Applicants must be enrolled in an accredited School, College, or University.
+(A certified School is defined as an Institution whose credit hours are recognized by a College or University as transferable towards earning a degree).
+The recipient shall be a second, third, fourth, or fifth-year student with a minimum grade point average of 2.0 on a 4.0 scale or a C average on the applicant's academic record to be eligible for a scholarship.

 Dual credit from High School does not constitute the First Year of College.
 Scholarships are not awarded for Summer School.
 No restriction shall be placed on the recipient's degree program.
-Only those students classified as full-time students are eligible for scholarships (Full-time designation is 12 or more hours per semester at most universities)
+Only those students classified as full-time are eligible for scholarships (Full-time designation is 12 or more hours per semester at most universities).

 Scholarship award eligibility shall be limited to relatives of the Association's members in good standing.
 A member in good standing for scholarship purposes shall have paid dues for a minimum of two (2) consecutive years.
 In addition, the sponsoring member must have attended a minimum of six (6) meetings in the previous calendar year (Jan - Dec).
 Proof of attendance must be verified through the official Scholarship Attendance Application while at the event.
 The committee will not accept receipts, meeting prepayment emails, volunteer logs, or verbal verification for attendance verification.
 NO EXCEPTIONS.
 PLEASE NOTE: The 2023 Sponsor Attendance Requirement is six (6) meetings or events.
 The Pipeliners Association of Houston defines a relative as a parent, step-parent, grandparent, step-grandparent, aunt, uncle, niece, nephew, sibling, or spouse.